endvroy/linguist/README.md

 ## Introduction

 Linguist is an LALR(1)[1] compiler-compiler[2] that is built upon itself.
-In Linguist, you can define syntax rules and grammar rules for your language.
-With these rules, Linguist can parse the input expression and generate its result.
+In Linguist, you can define your own language by supplying the corresponding syntax rules and grammar rules.
+Linguist generates a parser with the supplied rules, which can then parse the input expression and generate its result.

-The implementation of Linguist is in `Python3`, please make sure you have `Python3` installed.
+Linguist is implemented in `Python3`.

-## Features
+## Usage

 **1. Define Lexical Rules**

 Lexical rules can be added with `lb.lex(name, pattern, skip=True)`.

 If `lb.lex` is defined as a decorator (`@`) of a function, the function is associated to the rule.
 This function **must** have the signature `fn(lexeme)`, where `lexeme` is the captured text.
+The return value of the function will be the value of the token.
 If no action is specified, `lexeme` itself is returned.

 **2. Define Grammar Rules**

 Grammar rules can be added with `lb.rule(bnf)`.

 If `lb.rule` is defined as a decorator (`@`) of a function, the function is associated to **each** rule specified in `bnf`.
-This function **must** have the signature `fn(data_list, repo)`, where `repo` is the external repository specified before the parsing, like a symbol table.
-If no action is specified, **None** is returned.
+This function **must** have the signature `fn(data_list, repo)`, where `repo` is the external repository, such as a symbol table.
+If no funciton is decorated is specified, **None** is returned.

 **3. Language Builder**

-The function `build()` can build the scanner and the parser of your language.
-To scan the expression in text, use `scanner.tokens(text)`.
-To parse the expression, use `parser.parse(tokens, repo=None)`.
+After the lexical rules and grammatical rules are specified, call `build()` to build the scanner and the parser for the specified language.
+To tokenize the input, use `scanner.tokens(text)`.
+To parse the tokens, use `parser.parse(tokens, repo)`.

 Note that the parameter `repo` should be passed to **each action**.

-## How To Use
+## Example

-This section shows sample code for using Linguist.
-You can refer to this section when you create your own language.

 **1. Import Linguist**